jamesvickers19/overflow-stack/README.md

 # Overview

 Typescript Express server atop Postgres data store, with API for questions and answers similar to a basic StackOverflow data model.
 It uses Kysley for Postgres interaction.
+A prototype frontend application is included.

 Project bootstrapped roughly following: https://blog.logrocket.com/how-to-set-up-node-typescript-express/